 For people in the U.S. illegally, a constant risk exists of being picked up by U.S. Immigration and Customs Enforcement (ICE), then placed into removal (deportation) proceedings.
-They may have a U.S. citizen or permanent resident boyfriend or girlfriend whom they've thought of marrying, but weren't sure yet.
-Or they may already be married, but because of the immigrant's unlawful U.S. entry, been unable to apply for the green card without a risky trip outside the United States.
+They might have a U.S. citizen or permanent resident boyfriend or girlfriend whom they've thought of marrying, but weren't sure yet.
+Or they might already be married, but because of the immigrant's unlawful U.S. entry, have been unable to apply for the green card without a risky trip outside the United States.

 What if the immigrant gets picked up by ICE?
 This sometimes spurs the couple to marry right away.
 Would that actually help, or would it be too late by then to stop the deportation?

 It is possible in some cases to get U.S. lawful permanent residence based on a marriage that took place after immigration proceedings were begun—in fact, to put forth the marriage as a defense to deportation—but it's not easy, and would definitely need a lawyer's help.
 This article will outline the basic issues involved.